 A: Ground covers.

-“First year they sleep, the second year they creep, and the third year they leap”
+I remember the first time I heard the oft repeated gardener’s maxim, “First year they sleep, the second year they creep, and the third year they leap”.

 How to establish ground covers in your garden

 I promise, ground covers will make your gardening life easier – but only if you do it right.
-Here are some important things to remember before you start replacing your boring old mulch with fabulous new ground covers.
+Here are some important things to remember before you start replacing your boring old mulch with fabulous new groundcovers.

-Check your soil and site conditions.
+1) Check your soil and site conditions.

 Is the area sunny, shady, or in-between?
 Wet, dry, or in-between?
 Make sure you understand what is going on below ground, before you start planting.

-Eliminate all invasive weeds before starting!
+2) Eliminate all invasive weeds before starting!

-Prepare the soil to ensure success.
+3) Prepare the soil to ensure success.

 I like to dig in a healthy addition of compost or leaf mold to each hole when planting my new ground cover plants.
-It’s best not to rototill or dig up the entire bed, as this will expose weed seeds which will sprout; it may also damage shallow roots of neighboring trees and plants like azaleas and rhododendrons.
+It’s best not to rototill or dig up the entire bed, as this will expose weed seeds that will sprout; it may also damage shallow roots of neighboring trees and plants like azaleas and rhododendrons.

-Plant at the best time for success.
+4) Plant at the best time for success.

-Space your ground cover plants properly.
+5) Space your ground cover plants properly.

-Mulch (sorry, yes) until it is no longer necessary.
+6) Mulch (sorry, yes) until it is no longer necessary.

 Finish up by mulching the entire bed with 2-3” of nutritive material (compost, shredded leaves, fine aged bark mulch) to conserve moisture and encourage plants to spread.

-Don’t forget to weed early and often to prevent your new plants from being crowded out by more aggressive undesirables
+Don’t forget to weed early and often to prevent your new plants from being crowded out by more aggressive undesirables.

 Now, I’d love to answer your questions!
 What do you want to know about growing ground covers or using mulch?
 Leave a comment and let me know.